cunnie/docs/ghetto_raid.md

 #### No Hot Swap
 It would be nice if the system had a hot-swap feature.
 It doesn't.
 In the event we need to replace a drive, we'll be powering the system down.

-#### No SSD
-We never put the SSD to use.
-We hope to use the SSD as both a [L2ARC](https://blogs.oracle.com/brendan/entry/test) (ZFS read cache) and a [ZIL SLOG](https://pthree.org/2012/12/06/zfs-administration-part-iii-the-zfs-intent-log/) (a ZFS write cache for synchronous writes).

 #### Pool Alignment
 FreeNAS does the right thing: it creates 4kB-aligned pools by default (instead of a 512B-aligned pools).
 This *should* be  more efficient, though results vary.
 See Calomel.org's section, [Performance of 512b versus 4K aligned pools](https://calomel.org/zfs_raid_speed_capacity.html) for an in-depth discussion and benchmarks.